 How do you know you’re purchasing the best chairs for your money?

-It’s true that most church chairs look the same on the outside.
-This can make it difficult to ensure you’re getting the most for your money.
-However, you can’t judge a chair by its cover!
-What’s inside the chair is what matters, and that’s what sets apart the good chairs from the bad.
+If you’re skipping the fancy carved chairs with velvet fabrics, you’ll find that most standard upholstered church chairs look about the same on the outside.
+They will have a metal frame and an upholstered seat and back, which may be available in different fabrics.
+This visual similarity can make it difficult to compare quality and select from various chairs to ensure you’re getting the most for your money.
+When gauging the quality of church chairs, it’s what’s inside the chair that matters, and that’s what sets apart the good chairs from the bad.

 How to choose the right chair frame